 CTRL+M and can be removed using

-So we should be able to replace
+Therefore, we should be able to replace

 ^M, by typing

-CTRL+M with empty space with:
+CTRL+M, with an empty space as so:

 Since I have lots of random files containing